tsitsimis/underactuated/README.md

-Fully-actuated control becomes trivial when using feedback linearization by cancelling-out the complex dynamics of the system and converting it to a trivial linear system (feedback equivalent).
+Fully-actuated control becomes trivial when using feedback linearization by cancelling-out the complex dynamics of the system and converting it to a linear system (feedback equivalent).

 For a second-order control-affine system